Introduction to Recreational Gambling Podcast

 You’d need to plug one or more mics into the interface, then plug the interface into your computer using a USB cable.
 The microphone interface I’ve enjoyed using is the Scarlet 2i2 from

 Other items would include accessories like microphone stands, cables, pop filter, headphones, and maybe an in-line pre-amplifier.
-The headphones I’ve found to be very comfortable to wear for hours on end is the BeyerDynamic DT 770 Studio Pro Headset 80 Ohms.
+The headphones I’ve found to be very comfortable to wear for hours on end is the BeyerDynamic DT 770 Studio Pro Headset 80 Ohms (commission earned).

 The microphone in-line pre-amplifier I use is something I’ll steer you away from, given the troubles I’ve had with it.
 That’s what I got for trying to save a few dollars.
 Instead, I’ll recommend the highly-regarded Cloudlifter CL-1 pre-amp.
 Another in-line pre-amplifier is the more inexpensive and more colorful